 Stretching and massaging your dog leads to improved circulation, a surge of released endorphins, and reduced stiffness.
-To massage your dog, just apply slight pressure with your hands on tension holding spots or spots your furry friend enjoys.
+To massage your dog, apply slight pressure with your hands on tension-holding spots or spots your furry friend enjoys.

 Play a Game of Tug of War

 Tug of War is an excellent mental and physical exercise for your dog and a great teaching tool.
 For this game, you will need energy and a rope-like toy from the local pet store.
-However, you can also use old shredded towels, blankets or T-shirts.
+You can also use old shredded towels, blankets or T-shirts.

-Once you have a pulling toy and know this, the game can start.
+Once you have a pulling toy and know the rules, the game can start.
 Always remember to follow the basic rule of this activity, the game stops if your dog's teeth touch your hand.